 There is one single category of support which is known as SEND Support.
 Pupils and parents/carers are fully involved at every stage of the Graduated Response (as described above).
-At the level of Targeted support in the Graduated Response the decision is made to place the name of the pupil on a SEND support list so that it is clear that the provision for these pupils is "additional to or different from" that made generally for other children or young people of the same age in a similar setting.
+At the level of Targeted support in the Graduated Response the decision is made to place the name of the pupil on a SEND supportlist so that it is clear that the provision for these pupils is "additional to or different from" that made generally for other children or young people of the same age in a similar setting.

-- If at any stage the involvement of the SENDCo is no longer required and this is agreed in the review meeting, the pupil's name is then removed from the list - Provision is recorded on a provision map, which is reviewed termly.
+- If at any stage the involvement of the SENDCo is no longer required and this is agreed in the reviewmeeting, the pupil's name is then removed from the list - Provision is recorded on a provision map, which is reviewed termly.
 The effectiveness of provision is regularly reviewed both in terms of outcomes for individual pupils and groups - The Graduated Response described in the previous section is run alongside the school's standard assessment and tracking - Pupils' individual outcomes and targets are discussed in the meetings (as described above) and recorded on the relevant SEND forms (at targeted or specialist stages).
-This is used in addition to a one-page pupil profile (a summary of SEND support) which the pupil creates with the class teacher,
+This is used in addition to a pupil passport (a summary of SEND support) which the pupil creates with the class teacher, parents and SENDCo.
+This passport describes any additional information which will enhance the learning and well-being of the child.

-- parents and SENDCo.
-This profile describes any additional information which will enhance the learning and well-being of the child. - There are also records of individual interventions kept by the teacher at all stages.
-At targeted and specialist levels these are recorded on an Inclusion Support Plan (ISP).
-These are regularly updated and the outcomes of which are also referenced and discussed in the review meetings. - The SEND support for pupils is outlined in the SEND Information Report, available on the website.
+- There are also records of individual interventions kept by the teacher at all stages which are regularly updated and the outcomes of which are also referenced on the SEND forms when needed(and discussed in the review meetings.) - The SEND support for pupils is outlined in the SEND Information Report, available on the website.
 The level of provision is decided primarily according to pupil need.
 This is determined by teacher/key worker assessment and discussed in the pupil progress meetings with the SENDCo and the Senior Leadership Team, bearing in mind what is possible in terms of resource availability - Relevant information is made accessible to all staff and parents in order to aid the effective coordination of the school's SEND provision.
-In this way, every staff member will have complete and up-to-date information about all pupils with special needs and their requirements which will enable them to provide for the individual needs of all pupils.
+In this way, every staff member will have complete and up-to-date information about all pupils with special needs and their requirements which will enablethem to provide for the individual needs of all pupils.